mshgithub/reportable_condition_rules/README.md

 # Public Health Reportable Condition Rules Format Prototypes
 ## Project Description
-This project proposes different rule formats for serializing rules for identifying and reporting on reportable conditions.
+This project proposes different rule formats for serializing rules for identifying and reporting on reportable conditions from the [Reportable Conditions Knowledge Management System (RCKMS)](https://www.rckms.org/).
 It builds on and complements the work begun in the [Public Health Condition Routing Rules](https://github.com/CDCgov/routes/tree/main/prototypes) project.

 All samples in this project use the rule specification for measles found here: [rule_specifications](https://github.com/mshgithub/reportable_condition_rules/tree/main/rule_specifications)